dsc-courses/practice.dsc10.com/problems/wi21-midterm/q9-restaurant.md

 **Answer: ** line plot

-Since we want to plot a trend of a numerical quantity (`income`) over time, it is best to use a line plot.
+Since we want to plot a trend of a numerical quantity (`'income'`) over time, it is best to use a line plot.

 # END SOLUTION